-DOE students in grades 9-12 who are enrolled on the audited register as of October 31, 2020 attending a school inside of the school's borough by racial subgroup.
+DOE students in grades 9-12 who are enrolled on the audited register as of October 31, 2021, attending a school inside of the school's borough by racial/ethnic subgroup.

-► Percent of grade 9-12 public school students living within X miles
+► Percent of Grade 9-12 Public School Students Living within X Miles

-DOE students in grades 9-12 who are enrolled on the audited register as of October 31, 2020 residing inside of the school's nearby area.
+DOE students in grades 9-12 who are enrolled on the audited register as of October 31, 2021, residing inside of the school's nearby area, by racial/ethnic subgroup: Asian, Black, Hispanic or Latinx, Native American, Native Hawaiian/Pacific Islander, and White.

-The school's nearby is calculated as the median of students' distances from the school address in mile, based on students enrolled in the school on the audited register as of October 31, 2020.
+The school's nearby area is calculated as the median of students' distances from the school address in miles, based on students enrolled in the school on the audited register as of October 31, 2021.

-Percent of Students Receiving Special Education Programs
+► Percent of Students Receiving Special Education Programs

-This metric includes all students with Individualized Education Programs (IEPs) as of June 14, 2021, where the IEP recommends special education programs.
-Types of programs include Special Class (SC), integrated co-teaching (ICT), and Special Education Teacher Support Services (SETSS).
-A student is reflected as "fully receiving" if and only if there is an exact match between the IEP and the course offered in the STARS scheduling system.
-If the student is receiving some subjects but not all recommended this is reflected as "partially receiving."
+This metric includes all students with Individualized Education Programs (IEPs) as of June 2022, where the IEP recommends special education programs.
+Types of programs include Special Class (SC), Integrated Co-Teaching (ICT), and Special Education Teacher Support Services (SETSS).
+A student is reflected as "fully receiving" if there is an exact match between the IEP and the course enrollment in the STARS scheduling system.
+If the student is receiving some subjects but not all recommended subjects, this is reflected as "partially receiving."
 Students with no STARS data or no matching program are reflected as "not receiving."

-Percent of Students Receiving Recommended Related Services
+▶ Percent of Students Receiving Recommended Related Services

-This metric includes all students with Individualized Education Programs (IEPs) as of June 14, 2021, where the IEP recommends related services.
+This metric includes all students with Individualized Education Programs (IEPs) as of June 2022, where the IEP recommends related services.
 This includes services such as speech therapy, occupational therapy, physical therapy, and counseling.
-If the student's received services matches all of the services recommended the student is listed as "fully receiving."
-If they have some but not all services, this is "partially receiving."
+If the student's received services match all of the recommended services, the student is listed as "fully receiving."
+If they have some but not all recommended services, this is "partially receiving."
 A student with a recommendation but no services is reflected as "not receiving."